eagle-ai/eagle-ai.github.io/terminology.md

 * **Data activity monitoring**: Data activity monitoring is to monitor how user exploits data in Hadoop system etc.

-* **User profile**: a user profile is the historical activity model generated using machine learning algorithm which could be used for showing insights
+* **User profile**: a user profile is the historical activity model generated using machine learning algorithm which could be used for showing insights.

 * **Data classification**: data classification provides the ability to classify different data sources with different levels of sensitivity.